SankalpKothari0904/Mind-To-Heart/README.md

 # Mind-To-Heart
 This app helps users to keep tabs on their mental well being.
-This app has been created using Android Studio as part of the Byte Synergy Hackathon by Sankalp Kothari and Siddharth Kothari (DevFolio usernamnes: Sankalp04 and siddharth9403 respectively) Our app contains four simple fragments, Start, Input, Questions and Feedback.
+This app has been created using Android Studio as part of the Byte Synergy Hackathon by Sankalp Kothari and Siddharth Kothari (DevFolio usernamnes: Sankalp04 and siddharth9403 respectively) under tracks Open Innovity and Healthcare.
+Our app contains four simple fragments, Start, Input, Questions and Feedback.
 Start Fragment displays some basic information about the app.
 Input Fragment asks the user two questions: whether they are students/working professionals and whether they are single/in a relationship.